sasstools/sass-lint/docs/cli/readme.md

 `-i`,`--ignore [pattern]` | A pattern that should be ignored from linting.
 Multiple patterns can be used by separating each pattern by `, `.
 Patterns should be wrapped in quotes (will be merged with other ignore options)
 `-o`,`--output [output]`  | The path plus file name relative to where Sass Lint is being run from where the output should be written to.
-`-q`,`--no-exit`          | Prevents the CLI from throwing an error if there is one (useful for development work) `-s`,`--syntax`           | Syntax to evaluate the given file(s) with, either sass or less.
-Overrides filename extension-based syntax detection.
+`-q`,`--no-exit`          | Prevents the CLI from throwing an error if there is one (useful for development work) `-s`,`--syntax`           | Syntax to evaluate the given file(s) with, either sass or scss.
+Use with care: overrides filename extension-based syntax detection.
 `-v`,`--verbose`          | Verbose output (fully formatted output) `-V`,`--version`          | Outputs the version number of Sass Lint